-In 2016 Angelina launched, My Grandmother’s Lingo, a unique form of interactive storytelling that takes the form of an animated online game powered by the voice of the user to help this ancient Indigenous language live on.
+In 2016 Angelina launched, My Grandmother’s Lingo, a unique form of interactive storytelling that takes the form of an animated online game powered by the voice of the user to help this ancient language live on.

 “Teaching!” declares Angelina, is the most important way to make the language live on.

 Angelina is on her way to becoming a linguist, she is currently studying at CDU, and is a Language Worker at Ngukurr Language Centre.

 This event strongly acknowledges the contribution and continuing leadership of Aboriginal people within the Territory’s creative industries.
 Special consideration has been given to the representation from people from First Nations and culturally diverse backgrounds, as well as youth, and those experiencing disability in the program design.
 Free tickets are available for Aboriginal artist, those experiencing disability, and youth under 18 years.
 Event details